tjaeggi/btw2201_databases/docs/le12/ApacheCassandraTutorial.md

 The same applies to an `UPDATE` — it will be executed, even if the row doesn’t exist.

-The reason for this is because, by design, Cassandra rarely reads before writing to keep performance high.
-The only exceptions are described in the next section about lightweight transactions.
+**The reason for this is because, by design, Cassandra rarely reads before writing to keep performance high.**

-But, there are restrictions what actions you can execute based on an update or insert:

-* Counters can only be changed with `UPDATE`, not with Insert
-* `IF NOT EXISTS` can only be used in combination with an `INSERT`
-* `IF EXISTS` can only be used in combination with an `UPDATE`